Jacques-on-Call/edit-ui/README.md

 ## 4. Development Notes

+### Tailwind CSS and Styling Setup (Oct 2025)

+This project uses **Tailwind CSS** for styling, not CSS Modules as some older documentation may suggest.
+The primary stylesheet is located at `easy-seo/src/styles/main.css`, which contains the necessary `@tailwind` directives.
+This file is imported once in the application's entry point, `easy-seo/src/main.jsx`.

+During the refactoring process, several key issues were identified and resolved to ensure a stable build and correct application behavior:

+*   **Vite Build Configuration:** The Vite dev server would fail to start due to a conflict with the root-level `tsconfig.json` from the parent Astro project.
+This was resolved by creating a local `tsconfig.json` and `tsconfig.node.json` inside the `easy-seo/` directory.
+This isolates the React project's build process from the monorepo's root configuration.

+*   **React Router Integration:** The application relies on `react-router-dom` for client-side routing.
+For the application to render correctly, the main `<App />` component must be wrapped in a `<BrowserRouter>` component within `easy-seo/src/main.jsx`.
+This file also defines all the application's routes, such as `/`, `/callback`, and `/explorer`.

+*   **Component Rendering:** The initial entry point was rendering a test component.
+This was corrected to render the main `<App />` component, which is the proper entry point for the application.

 ### CSS Modules Refactoring (Sept 2025)

+**Note:** The following notes refer to a previous refactoring and are kept for historical context.
+The project has since moved to a global Tailwind CSS approach.

 The application's styling has been refactored to align with the "Component-based styling" principle outlined in this README.
 All components within `easy-seo/src/` now use CSS Modules (`*.module.css`) instead of global CSS imports.